facebook/react-native-website/docs/native-modules-ios.md

 console.log(DEFAULT_EVENT_NAME);
 ```

-Technically, it is possible to access constants exported in `constantsToExport()` directly off the `NativeModule` object.
+Technically, it is possible to access constants exported in `- constantsToExport` directly off the `NativeModule` object.
 This will no longer be supported with TurboModules, so we encourage the community to switch to the above approach to avoid necessary migration down the line.

-> Note that the constants are exported only at initialization time, so if you change `constantsToExport()` values at runtime it won't affect the JavaScript environment.
+> Note that the constants are exported only at initialization time, so if you change `- constantsToExport` values at runtime it won't affect the JavaScript environment.

-For iOS, if you override `constantsToExport()` then you should also implement `+ requiresMainQueueSetup` to let React Native know if your module needs to be initialized on the main thread, before any JavaScript code executes.
+For iOS, if you override `- constantsToExport` then you should also implement `+ requiresMainQueueSetup` to let React Native know if your module needs to be initialized on the main thread, before any JavaScript code executes.
 Otherwise you will see a warning that in the future your module may be initialized on a background thread unless you explicitly opt out with `+ requiresMainQueueSetup:`.
 If your module does not require access to UIKit, then you should respond to `+ requiresMainQueueSetup` with NO.

 ### Callbacks